lesander/fritzbox.js/README.md

 ## Getting Started
 This module is written in ECMAscript 2015 [ES6](https://github.com/mjavascript/practical-es6) and is promise-based.
 You should use the latest version (`^7.0.0`) of NodeJS.

+This package was tested on Fritz!Box 7390 and 7490 with firmware version `6.53`.
 ```
 npm install fritzbox.js
 ```